brevzin/cpp_proposals/2996_reflection/reflection.md

 [7]{.pnum} Whitespace characters separating tokens are no longer significant.
 Each preprocessing token is converted into a token (5.6).
 The resulting tokens constitute a translation unit and are syntactically and semantically analyzed and translated.
 [ Plainly constant-evaluated expressions ([expr.const]) appearing outside template declarations are evaluated in lexical order.
-  Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs whose syntactic end point occurs lexically after the syntactic end point of a plainly constant-evaluated expression X are considered in a context where X has been evaluated.]{.addu}
+  Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs whose syntactic end point occurs lexically after the syntactic end point of a plainly constant-evaluated expression X are considered in a context where X has been evaluated exactly once.]{.addu}
 [...]

 [8]{.pnum} [...]
 All the required instantiations are performed to produce instantiation units.
 [ Plainly constant-evaluated expressions ([expr.const]) appearing in those instantiation units are evaluated in lexical order as part of the instantiation process.
-  Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs whose syntactic end point occurs lexically after the syntactic end point of a plainly constant-evaluated expression X are considered in a context where X has been evaluated.]{.addu}
+  Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs whose syntactic end point occurs lexically after the syntactic end point of a plainly constant-evaluated expression X are considered in a context where X has been evaluated exactly once.]{.addu}
 [...]

 :::